Bidya122/Bulk_RNAseq_Analysis/README.md

 chmod +x hisat2alignment.sh
 ./hisat2alignment.sh
 ```
+After running HISAT2, I evaluated the mapping efficiency for each sample using the alignment summary reports.
+All samples aligned efficiently to the reference genome, confirming the integrity and quality of the RNA-seq libraries.
+In a standard workflow, any sample with a mapping rate below 85–90% would be rechecked for adapter contamination or reference mismatch.
 **FASTQ → (HISAT2) → SAM → (Samtools sort) → BAM → (Samtools index) → BAM + BAI**

 <img width="940" height="148" alt="image" src="https://github.com/user-attachments/assets/a2530284-2fc2-4857-93a4-acccd54e50b5" />